joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 root.render(<App />);
 ```

-`ReactDOM.createRoot()` function accepts an argument that will be a DOM element.
+`ReactDOM.createRoot()` function accepts an argument that will be an existing DOM element where you want to load React.
 It uses vanilla JavaScript to find this element in the DOM (from `public/index.html`).
 It returns an object that has a method `render()`.
-Render will accept a single element like `App`.
+Render will accept a single element like `App`, which will be the top level component loaded into the DOM.

 Learn more about [Rendering Elements](https://reactjs.org/docs/rendering-elements.html) from the official React documentation.